swiftcarrot/dashi/README.md

 # Dashi

-Dashi is a framework for building GraphQL service in Go.
+Dashi is a framework for building GraphQL application in Go and React.

 ## Documentation